leanprover-community/mathlib3/docs/install_debian.md

 ## Installing Lean and mathlib

 Here we will discuss the fast way, assuming a lot of trust from you.
-If you don't like that, there is a
-[detailed webpage](install_debian_details.md) which will decompose the process into described stages, and won't ask for a blind `sudo`.
+It will install Lean, with supporting tools `elan` and `leanpkg`, the supporting tool `update-mathlib` for Lean's mathematical library, as well as the code editor VScode and its Lean plugin, and other dependencies you probably already have, like `curl`, `git`, `python3`, and `pip3`.
+If you don't like this method, there is a [detailed webpage](install_debian_details.md) which will decompose the process into described stages, and won't ask for a blind `sudo`.